saeedalareeni/CV-Online/README.md

 # CV-Online
-# Website Allow you make a CV online and share it. (( Front End ))
+# Website Allows you to make a CV online and share it. (( Front End ))

-* I used in this project HTML, CSS, Bootstrap, Jquery.
+* I used HTML, CSS, Bootstrap, and Jquery in this project.

-I make this Project to improve my skills, I hope You like it.
+I made this Project to improve my skills, I hope You like it.